 (Sensear SM1xSR IS)

-- ‘Class I’ designates the product is rated for flammable gases, vapors or liquids.
+- ‘Class I’ designates the products are rated for flammable gases, vapors, or liquids.

-- ‘Zone 1’ designates the products is suitable for environments where an explosive atmosphere is likely to occur in normal operation.
+- ‘Zone 1’ designates the products are suitable for environments where an explosive atmosphere is likely to occur in normal operation.

-- ‘AEx’ designates that the product is approved to US standards.
+- ‘AEx’ designates that the products are approved to US standards.

-- ‘ia’ designates the protection method employed is the intrinsic safety method.
+- ‘ia’ designates the protection method employed as the intrinsic safety method.

 - ‘IIB’ designates that the headset is suitable for use where gases from Group IIB and IIA may be present.

 - ‘T3’ designates that the headset is suitable for temperature classes T1, T2, and T3.

 It is dangerous to make assumptions about the safety of your headset when you are working in explosive atmospheres.
 It is important to consult an Intrinsic Safety Expert to validate the IS certifications of the products being used in these areas.

 Follow Sensear and always be in the know.Follow @HearSensear